 A specialist in facial pain may give you the following survey to see if you have trigeminal neuralgia.
-In the absence of good diagnostic testing, these kinds of surveys offer the best way to know if the pain is due to trigeminal neuralgia.
+In the absence of good diagnostic testing, these kinds of surveys offer the best way to know if the pain is due to TN.
 The more “yes” answers provided by you, the more likely it is that you have the disease:

 - Do you have pain in your face?

 - Do you recall the exact place you were at when this pain started?